 Market Access for Pharmaceutical Products – trends and challenges

-Learn and discuss with international experts on market access.
-Develop the market access strategy that best responds to the demands of ever changing political settings, healthcare systems and emerging key influential institutions.
+This course is based on learning through discussion with leading international experts on market access.
+You will gain skills and insight that will enable you to develop the market access strategy that best responds to the demands of constantly changing political climates, health care systems and emerging key influential institutions.

-In the competitive world of pharmaceutical sales, understanding the diverse payer, regulators and technical bodies’ landscape and how to inform decision makers - is at the top of the agenda.
-The recurrent economic budget restrictions in health care, new ways of healthcare management and general demographic changes (aging population) coupled with newer and more expensive drugs have contributed to bigger hurdles in securing market access.
-Health care decision makers around the world search for the ideal way to manage the health care systems in order to meet the needs of the population and optimize the use of resources.
-Decisions on reimbursement of medicines are now increasingly made on cost-effectiveness and cost-containment rationales, whereas only safety and efficacy guided the decision to a greater degree years ago.
+In the fiercely competitive world of the pharmaceutical market, understanding the landscape inhabited by regulators, diverse payers and technical bodies and knowing how to inform these decision makers are of vital importance.
+The ongoing budget constraints imposed on health care, new ways of managing health care and general demographic changes (e.g. an aging population), coupled with new, innovative and often more expensive pharmaceutical products, present ever more challenging hurdles to securing market access and access to patients.
+Health care decision-makers around the world are searching for the ideal way to manage health care systems so they meet the needs of the population and optimize the use of resources.
+Decisions on the reimbursement of medicines are now increasingly made using cost-effectiveness, cost-containment and valuebased rationales, whereas in the past, it was mainly safety and efficacy which guided such decisions.

-Although everyone seems to be talking about market access, very few are able to define it.
+For all the talk about market access, not everyone seems to be able to define it.
 Who are the new key stakeholders, exactly?
-Is it no longer the prescribers that decide which drug a patient should use?
-Is market access only about containing costs for the public budgets or are there benefits for patients and society as well?
+Is it true that it is no longer the prescribing doctor who decides, which drug a patient should use?
+Is market access only about containing costs for the public budget, or are there benefits for patients and society as well?

 What you will learn

-After the course, you will have strengthened your capacity to understand and deal with crucial market access issues.
-You will have learned about key trends in market access and how market access decisions are made and how the decision frameworks affect requirements for evidence for new health care interventions.
-You will have:
+On the course, you will increase your capacity to understand and deal with crucial market access issues.
+You will learn about key trends in market access, how market access decisions are made, and how these decision-making frameworks affect evidencebased requirements for new health care interventions.
+You will:

-- Gained insight into the toolbox of the market access methodologies
+- Gain insight into the toolbox of the market access methodologies

-- Gotten an overview of the key challenges of market access
+- Get an overview of the key challenges involved in market access

-- Identified the key stakeholders and their influence on the drug reimbursement and prescription process some of the most important markets (e.g. US, UK, Germany and Denmark)
+- Identify the key stakeholders and their influence on the drug reimbursement and prescription process in some of the most important markets (e.g. USA, UK, Germany, Spain and France)

-- Gained an understanding of payers’ perspective of key markets and of new reimbursement models which are impacting market access
+- Gain an understanding of payers’ perspectives of key markets and of new reimbursement models impacting market access

-- Integrated competencies on how to demonstrate product value
+- Integrate skills enabling you to demonstrate product value

 The topics include:

-- Patient centricity – the importance of understanding that the end-user must be the focal point of the entire process.
+- Value-Based Health Care and patient centricity – the importance of understanding that the end-user must be the focal point of the entire process

-The course is for professionals working in the field of pharmaceuticals.
-The course is intended as continuing professional development for professionals in the pharmaceutical industry, particularly in regulatory affairs, medical affairs and sales and marketing, including decision-makers and administrators in the public and private sectors.
-The course offers an excellent introductions for those less familiar with market access and will provide a deeper understanding for those with experience within administration and marketing.
+The course is aimed at providing continuing professional development for professionals working in the pharmaceutical industry, particularly those in regulatory affairs, medical affairs and sales and marketing, including decision-makers and administrators in the public and private sectors.
+The course offers an excellent introduction for those less familiar with market access and will provide a deeper understanding for those with experience of administration and marketing.
 Please note, however, that the course is not an advanced course for market access specialists.